jwarren-scottlogic/blog/_posts/2024-08-16-building-an-assignment-algorithm-2.markdown

 For example, in slot 2, aggregate compromise per attendee could range from 0-5 (1st choice = 0, 3rd choice = 5), but in slot 10, the aggregate compromise per attendee could range between 0 and 50.
 Ignoring the fact that the algorithm would not be working very well if one person had 10x 3rd choices (giving an aggregate compromise score of 50)!
 <br>
 <br>
 However, in both slot 2 and 10, the average surplus difference may be within the range of -6 and 6, assuming the average room surplus is 3.
-See the first blog in the series <a href="{{site.baseurl}}/2024/08/16/building-an-assignment-algorithm-1.html">here</a> for how the surplus difference is calculated.
+See the <a href="{{site.baseurl}}/2024/08/16/building-an-assignment-algorithm-1.html">first blog</a> in the series for how the surplus difference is calculated.
 <br>
 </details>